AdrianRiesco/DataEngineerChallenge/README.md

 Regarding the possible functionalities and improvements to be added, the following have emerged during its development:
  - Check password strength level and restrict weak passwords.
  - Limit the maximum weight of the images.
- - Remove the parameters shown in the URL for some redirects.
+ - Hide the parameters shown in the URL for the redirects.
  - Separate the elements of the flask application file into different configuration and model files, and create User and File classes.
  - Add more tests, since the existing ones are only a sample and could be more numerous.
+ - Create an admin account and provide the ability to delete users or reset the project.
+Currently, users are removed via command line.
  - Add the ability to upload and delete images in bulk.
  - Expand the range to other types of files, taking advantage of the object-oriented storage service used.
  - Add the possibility that users can comment or give feedback to public images.